-where: $P$ is the number of estimated parameters, $N$ is the number of observations, and $\log L$ is the log-likelihood of the model.
-As before, all information criteria are saved in the results class and the minimum value and its associated model is provided be the summary method as before:
+where: $P$ is the number of estimated parameters, $N$ is the number of observations, and $\log L^{\mathrm{full}}$ is the full-model log-likelihood.
+As before, all information criteria are saved in the results class and the minimum value and its associated model is provided by the summary method as before: